Fair 64.0F | Forecast »

 3 Made in Michigan Recipes for Your Family

-Simply Suzanne Michigan Spinach Salad
+Simply Suzanne Trail Mix Salad

-In this salad recipe, fresh from founder Suzanne Vier, the addition of her So Very Cherry granola replaces croutons – and provides a healthier substitute with the fiber, anti-oxidants and iron found in the sweet and savory spice mixture in the granola.
-"We love this salad," Vier says.
-"It's easy, healthy and, most importantly, very tasty!"
+In this salad recipe from founder Suzanne Vier, the addition of her So Very Cherry granola replaces croutons – and provides a healthier substitute with the fiber, antioxidants and iron found in the sweet and savory spice mixture in the granola.

 Basics